brianLeeson/CIS322-proj2-flask/README.md

 lime sparkles all around you.
 Green Unicorn can be used for servers that run over a longer period (e.g., if you want to leave a web service running on your Pi).

-## On ix.cs.uoregon.edu

-You may optionally use ix for testing.
-This could be of most use to Windows users;  for MacOS users, there is very little advantage of testing on ix over testing on MacOS.

-## On your Pi

-It is important to test your service on your Pi.
-You should be able to write a simple shell script that installs the latest version of your system (by cloning your repository from github), configures it, and launches a server for testing.
-If you are not familiar enough with Unix and with bash shell scripting to do that, work with classmates to develop the scripts you need.
-I'll contribute to that effort, but I prefer to be part of a collaborative effort rather than just developing the scripts myself and giving them to you.
-(I'll defintely have my own for installing and testing your projects.)